caburj/transaccion/NOTES.md

   - save locally or sync online
 - documentation
 - post to twitter and facebook with blog-entry
+- credits to the used open-sourced apps

+## TODO

+- pages for monthly transactions
+  - use bulma pagination
+- github-like timeline for transactions
+  - put below categories
 - save to csv
 - User can defined his own defaultCategories.